AhmedFathi680/Coursera-tuts/Coursera 03/PeerReview303/README.md

 - Use Mapkit library and map delegate.
 - Create Custom Annotations for maps.
-- Use Location Manager and track motion.
+- Use Location Manager and track user motion.